emilyshea94/backend-rooms/README.md

 # backend-rooms

 ## Description
 For this challenge I was to finish writing the backend code for an e-commerce site.
-I then connected my server to insomnia where I performed tests on the "TAG", "PRODUCT", and "CATEGORY" routes.
+I then connected my server to insomnia where I performed tests on the ``TAG``, ``PRODUCT``, and ``CATEGORY`` routes.
 After testing my routes I was then able to creat, update, and delete data in my database.
 I did run into some issues with insomnia and getting a "WRONG ROUTE" error.
 I troubleshooted with some peers to help me fix these errors which were thankfully, just simple syntax errors.